Coronavirus: WHO fails to find animal source of COVID-19 | DW | 09.02.2021

-A team from the World Health Organization says it had not yet found the mammalian host responsible for transmitting the disease to humans.
+A team from the World Health Organization says it has yet to find the mammalian host responsible for transmitting the disease to humans.
+However, the search is far from over.

-A team of WHO experts have been in the city of Wuhan to try and uncover the possible origins of the coronavirus

 Investigators on Tuesday said they were still trying to find the animal vector through which the COVID-19 virus was transmitted to humans.